RedMoose555/VehicleManagement-OOP-Project/README.md

 # Vehicle Management System

 ## Overview
 The Vehicle Management System is a Java-based application that utilizes Object-Oriented Programming (OOP) principles to manage different types of vehicles.
 The system features a `Vehicle` class as the parent class, with `Car` and `Truck` classes inheriting from it.
 Each class has specific attributes and methods relevant to its type, allowing for efficient vehicle management and display of information.
+I used ChatGPT to help me come up with a project and tasks I needed to accomplish, but didn't use it to correct or write the code for me, as that would be silly :)

 ## Features
 - **Vehicle Class**: The base class that defines common attributes such as `make`, `model`, `year`, `fuel type`, and `mileage`.